Close Your Rhode Island Business

 Resolve Financial Obligations

 Notify all lenders and creditors of your plans to dissolve the business and settle remaining debt.
 If you are unable to pay your debts, you may want to consider filing for receivership or bankruptcy protection.

 Contact the business’ creditors.
 It’s a good idea to discuss your financial obligations with your accountant, attorney, and insurers to verify that you have accounted for everything.

 You may need to close out your business bank account(s) and cancel your business credit cards.
 Consult your accountant or attorney prior to closing any account(s).

 Obtain and Submit Appropriate Documents

+To close your business in Rhode Island, you must satisfy all filing obligations with both the RI Division of Taxation and the RI Department of State.
 To dissolve your business, it must be active and up to date with all filings with the RI Department of State.
 To verify your status, email [email protected].

 |Business Structure||Form Required||Fee|

 Low-Profit Limited Liability Company (L3C)

 Professional Service Corporation